 Some federal, state or local laws may require that gasoline or diesel engines be equipped with exhaust spark arresters when they are operated in certain locations where unarrested sparks may present a fire hazard.
 The standard muffler included with this welder does not qualify as a spark arrester.
-When required by local regulations, a suitable spark arrester, such as the K899-1 must be installed and properly maintained.
+When required by local regulations, a suitable spark arrester, must be installed and properly maintained.